kmambo/kubernetes-pydantic-asyncio-client/docs/InternalApiserverApi.md

-# kubernetes_asyncio.client.InternalApiserverApi
+# kubernetes_asyncio.InternalApiserverApi

-All URIs are relative to *http://localhost*
+All URIs are relative to *http://localhost:8080*

 Method | HTTP request | Description
 ------------- | ------------- | -------------